 The goal is to find that niche that sets you apart from—and above—your competitors.
 Maybe it’s the ease with which a customer signs up and begins using your product effectively with minimal effort.
 Maybe it’s the crystal clear way in which you’re communicating the value of your brand that makes a lasting impression with customers.
 Or perhaps it’s that your customer service is second to none, motivating consumers to do more business with you.
-Whatever it is, lean in to what makes your product unique in the eyes of your customers and build on it.
+Whatever it is, lean into what makes your product unique in the eyes of your customers and build on it.

-4. Hire the right people.
+4. Hire the Right People.

 You might be a great entrepreneur, but you can’t build a huge business all by yourself.
-You need a team that can complement your strengths, can challenge you, and can grow as your business grows.
-Whether you want to build software or sell physical products, you need the right team supporting you.
+You need a team that can complement your strengths, can challenge you and can grow as your business grows.
+Whether you want to build software or sell physical products, you need the right team to support you.
 A fatal flaw of any startup is making mistakes in the early stages of your company.
 The wrong culture fit or an underperformer in a critical role can cripple your business before it gets off the ground..

 Skye Schooley of Business News Daily explains that the first people you hire should have a few key qualities such as flexibility, passion, and trustworthiness.
 These people need to be willing to take on diverse responsibilities until you can expand further.
 They (and you) will have a lot to learn, so they should be eager to work together as both a team and as individuals to get the job done.